dohers10/squash/README.md

-# A Program to keep track of a frewuent squash game between 3 friends
+# A Program to keep track of a frequent squash game between 3 friends